 Belgium’s capital city, Brussels holds an important position both within the country and within wider Europe, as it is the capital of the European Union’s government.
 Brussels is a nice city to explore for a few days and makes for a good stopover between Paris and Amsterdam.
 One thing is for sure, if you travel to Brussels, you won’t be short of food to help expand your waistline.
 Chocolate, waffles, frites, and beer are some of the most popular snacks here.

-- Manneken Pis - The bronze fountain sculpture depicts a naked little boy urinating into the fountain’s basin and was designed by Jerome Duquesnoy.
+- Manneken Pis - The bronze fountain sculpture designed by Jerome Duquesnoy depicts a naked little boy urinating into the fountain’s basin.
 It is thought to have been put in place in 1618 or 1619 and can be located near the famous Grand Place square.
 It’s an odd attraction to be so popular.

 - Galeries Royales Saint-Hubert – For those who like to take some expensive souvenirs home for their friends or just want to browse, head to the beautiful Royales Saint-Hubert which offers an unique shopping experience.
 It is the oldest shopping arcade in Europe and also houses cafés, restaurants and chocolate shops.
 Taverne du Passage restaurant offers a wide variety of seafood and Neuhaus might just be the best chocolate-maker in the country.
 They claim to have invented pralines in this shop.

 - St Michael and Gudula Cathedral – Built in 1047 but renovated in the gothic style in the 13th century, this imposing cathedral incorporates a mix of architectural styles, much like Brussels itself.
 It is the official site of all royal Belgian weddings and funerals.